6 Steps to conduct a Skill Gap Analysis

 The Skill Gap is the difference between the skills required on the job and the actual skills the employees have.

 The Skills gap is not only evident within organizations, but even on the job market!

 43% of employers say that although they have enough applicants, those do not have the skills needed.
 (Harver)

 Although many worry about automation taking over the job market, an analysis in the future of jobs report by WEF indicates that 133 million new roles may emerge in the near future compared to 75 million jobs that may be displaced.
 (WEF, 2018)

-New roles will require new skills, and as business environments are constantly changing a Skills Gap Analysis can provide many benefits, including:
+New roles will require new skills, and as business environments are constantly changing a Skill Gap Analysis can provide many benefits, including:

-6 Steps to conduct a Skills Gap Analysis:
+6 Steps to conduct a Skill Gap Analysis: